barumau/pandunia/eng/101_dunia_lexi.md

 | 讀 | **duge**      | duk        | dú         | doku       | dok        | đọc        |
 | 出 | **cuti**      | cœt        | chū        | shutsu     | chul       | xuất       |

-Applying the suffixes of Pandunia to Sinitic roots may seem unusual at first, but it is nothing new – Sinitic words are already inflected in Korean!

 ### Examples of global words